Last updated on February 28th, 2024 at 06:33 am

 Difference Between a VHS Player and an S-VHS Player

-Generally, VHS players can playback only VHS tapes.
+Generally, VHS players can only play back VHS tapes.
 S-VHS tapes aren’t supported.
-However, there are some high-end VHS players that support S-VHS playback mode through the Quasi S-VHS mode.
+However, some high-end VHS players support S-VHS playback mode through the Quasi S-VHS mode.

 S-VHS players can play both S-VHS and VHS tapes.